DIY vs. Managed SD-WAN: How Are Both Defined?

 The DIY model gives organizations full control of their networks and is most appropriate for larger enterprises with significant internal technical expertise in deploying, configuring, and monitoring these networks.
 The in-house IT team is also responsible for maintaining the company's own SD-WAN equipment, connections, and software.

-A managed SD-WAN solution, on the other hand, is suited for organizations seeking to save time and reduce operational overhead.
-With managed SD-WAN, your IT staff can spend more time on other value-adding projects.
-The managed model is also a way for smaller companies to transition to software-defined networking, enabling them to study and learn about SD-WAN from their providers.
+A managed solution is suited for organizations seeking to save time and reduce operational overhead.
+Your IT staff can spend more time on other value-adding projects.
+The managed model is also a way for smaller companies to transition to software-defined networking, enabling them to study and learn from their providers.

 Pros of DIY SD-WAN